 The future for the Band looks rosy with many registered playing members in the Main Band and a number within the "B" Band or learning.
 The Band has always prided itself on being able to recruit from the locality and in some cases; children have followed their parents into the Band.
 It is a family orientated band and many social gatherings are attended by the members.
 Until recently there was an annual summer BBQ for all the members, family and friends, the profit from the BBQ being used to purchase new instruments or contribute to the cost of Band Tours abroad.

 The policy of the Band has always been to try to provide the best possible instruments, uniforms and tuition to all its members free of charge.
-There are only a few members who actually own their own instruments.
+There are only a few members who own their own instruments.
 The Band has provided the rest and insures them for Band use.

-The Band’s motto is "Consistency and Progress" and in these days of ever increasing demands on a person's time, it is a testament to the motto that the Band has been able to continue its work within the Irlam and Cadishead locality, and to still attract young people into learning to play a brass band instrument.
+The Band’s motto is "Consistency and Progress" and in these days of increasing demands on a person's time, it is a testament to the motto that the Band has been able to continue its work within the Irlam and Cadishead locality, and to still attract young people into learning to play a brass band instrument.